Turn A Broken Wine Glass Into A Fairy Garden Cloche

 somewhere neatly in our craft room.

-A few weeks ago, we recycled the stems of the broken wine glasses into these beautiful coconut planters.
+A few weeks ago, we recycled the stems of the broken wine glasses into these beautiful coconut planters and these “oh so elegant” wine glass stem planters.
 So it was time to do something with the goblet.
+Okay, before we get to the tutorial, be sure to follow us on Facebook, Twitter, Pinterest, or Instagram.
+And don’t forget to subscribe so you’ll never miss a post!

 How to Make a Fairy Garden Cloche